dariairad/pands-problem-sheet/README.md

 [weekday.py](https://github.com/dariairad/pands-problem-sheet/blob/main/weekday.py)

 ### Explanation
-1. Used `Datetime` module that supplies classes to work with date and time.
+1. I started with importing the `datetime` module that supplies classes to work with date and time.
-2. `today()` function of date class returns the current local date, while `weekday()` returns the day of the week as integer where Monday is 0 and Sunday is 6
+2. I used the `today()` function that returns the current local date and `weekday()` that returns the day of the week as an integer where Monday is 0 and Sunday is 6.
 3. Integers from 0 to 4 correspond to Monday-Friday respectively, therefore any integer lower than 5 (< 5) corresponds to a weekday.
-4. Used `if` statement to set conditions for the output messages.
+4. I used the `if/else` statement to set conditions for the output messages.

 ### References
 1. GeeksForGeeks (2021). *Python datetime module.* https://www.geeksforgeeks.org/python-datetime-module/